J.

 industrial agriculture.

-There are now almost 8 billion people in the world, and all of us need to eat.
+There are now over 8 billion people in the world, and all of us need to eat.

 Can this number of people be fed by organic agriculture?
 Without fossil-fuel